borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 consistency checks will still pass with flying colors and you won't discover there's a problem until you go to restore.

-<span class="minilink minilink-addedin">New in version 1.8.10</span> <span
+<span class="minilink minilink-addedin">New in version 1.8.10</span> That's
-class="minilink minilink-addedin">Beta feature</span> That's where the spot
-check comes in.
+where the spot check comes in.
 This check actually compares your source file counts and data against those in the latest archive, potentially catching problems like incorrect excludes, inadvertent deletes, files changed by malware, etc.

 But because an exhaustive comparison of all source files against the latest archive might be too slow, the spot check supports *sampling* a percentage of